Lukeino/UnityLibrary/README.md

 # UnityLibrary
 Here is the fully usable script library for Unity.

+## GUIDE

+**REQUIREMENTS**
+- Unity Engine v2021.3.4f1 or higher
+- Visual Studio 2022 Community + "Game Development with Unity" extension

+**STEP-BY-STEP GUIDE**
+1. Open your Unity project
+2. Choose a script contained in this repository
+3. Download the script and place it within your project
+4. Create your own script and write "using <nomelibrary>" at the beginning of your script
+5. That's it!
+Now you can use the functions!
+Make sure to read the documentation for each script to learn how to use the functions!

+---

 ## What is unity?

 **Unity** is a **game and simulation development platform** widely used in the interactive software industry.
 Founded in 2005, **Unity Technologies** created Unity, a **cross-platform game engine** that allows developers to create 2D, 3D, virtual reality (VR) and augmented reality (AR) games for a wide range of platforms, including PCs, consoles, mobile devices and even Web platforms.